 About Me

-Brenden Bachaud (They/Them) began playing the violin at age nine in the public school system's instrumental music program.
-Over successive years, Bachaud attempted to become more involved and to take private lessons but was not allowed to, or to practice at home due to growing up in a dysfunctional and abusive family.
-Instead, Bachaud learned from observing other students, asking questions, and then listening to classical music after winning an iPod through a school competition at age 13.
-Taking the initiative to self-study through observation, reading, and listening, Bachaud relied heavily on the growing public school music program for their early training.
+Brenden began playing the violin at age nine in the public school system's instrumental music program.
+Over successive years, Brenden attempted to become more involved in music but due to growing up in a dysfunctional family system with abusive parents, they were not allowed to take lessons or even practice at home.
+Instead, Brenden learned from observing other students, asking them questions, and then by listening to classical music after winning an iPod through a school competition at age 13.
+Taking an autodidactic approach through observation, reading, and listening, Brenden relied heavily on the public school music program for their early training.

-Falling in love with baroque music through recordings at an early age, Bachaud engaged in scholarship of historically informed performance practice at Eastern Washington University with Dr. Jane Ellsworth, and studied baroque violin performance with Timothy Shiu at the University of Memphis, performing in the Collegium Musicum and in a masterclass for the Aulos Ensemble (2019).
-Bachaud is currently continuing the study of baroque violin performance with Dr. Jubal Fulks at the University of Northern Colorado, and will debut with the Sinfonia Spirituosa in California in September 2025.
+Falling in love with baroque music through recordings at an early age, Brenden engaged in scholarship of historically informed performance practice at Eastern Washington University with Dr. Jane Ellsworth, and studied baroque violin performance with Timothy Shiu at the University of Memphis, performing in the Collegium Musicum and in a masterclass for the Aulos Ensemble (2019).
+Brenden is currently continuing their study of baroque violin performance with Dr. Jubal Fulks at the University of Northern Colorado.
+They have also also performed with the baroque orchestra Sinfonia Spirituosa in Sacramento and Davis California, and in a masterclass with Carla Moore (2025).

-Bachaud has also spent considerable time performing chamber music, studying with Dr. Jody Graves at Eastern Washington University.
-Bachaud was a founding member of the Colores Trio, which received the Kendall Feeney Award for Work in Contemporary Classical Music in 2018.
+Brenden has also spent considerable time performing chamber music, studying with Dr. Jody Graves at Eastern Washington University.
+They were a founding member of the Colores Trio, which received the Kendall Feeney Award for Work in Contemporary Classical Music in 2018.

-As a composer, Bachaud composed cadenzas for multiple works as concertmaster of the Columbia Basin College Orchestra, where they also performed concertos by Antonio Vivaldi.
-In 2017, Bachaud premiered their own composition, titled Chloroplast, based on research by Dr. Jonathan Middleton, at the National Conference of Undergraduate Research with their colleague and fellow violinist Grace Fishel, a piece which was composed by converting amino acid sequences into sound.
-Later that year, Bachaud and Fishel were awarded the String Area Award for Creative Endeavors by the faculty at Eastern Washington University in recognition of the project.
+As a composer, Brenden composed cadenzas for multiple works as concertmaster of the Columbia Basin College Orchestra, where they also performed concertos by Antonio Vivaldi.
+In 2017, Brenden premiered their own composition, titled Chloroplast, based on research by Dr. Jonathan Middleton, at the National Conference of Undergraduate Research with their colleague and fellow violinist Grace Fishel, a piece which was composed by converting amino acid sequences into sound.
+Later that year, the two were awarded the String Area Award for Creative Endeavors by the faculty at Eastern Washington University in recognition of the project.

-In addition to performing, Bachaud has been teaching violin students across the spectrums of age, economic status, and ability/disability since 2011.
+In addition to performing, Brenden has been teaching violin students across the spectrums of age, economic status, and ability/disability since 2011.
 Their students have been concertmasters and principal chairs for school and youth orchestras, have won auditions with local and semi-professional orchestras, and have won scholarships as music majors at multiple universities.
-In 2013, Bachaud began volunteering with public school music programs, working with Sarah Berglund (named Washington State Middle School Teacher of the Year, 2021), Jason Rose, and Lora Roosendaal.
+In 2013, They began volunteering with public school music programs, working with Sarah Berglund (named Washington State Middle School Teacher of the Year, 2021), Jason Rose, and Lora Roosendaal.
 They joined the Mid-Columbia Symphony's Educational Outreach Committee in 2015, helping to establish a youth orchestra, and later leading sectionals for the ensemble.
-Bachaud continued their advocacy for music education in 2016, working with Eastern Washington University's public school outreach program.
-Bachaud continues to volunteer in public schools and to advocate for music education for all students.
-Although not a Suzuki teacher, Bachaud studied Suzuki pedagogy with Kathleen Spring at the Walla Walla Suzuki Institute in 2015, and with Janet Armour at the University of Memphis between 2018 and 2019.
-Bachaud recently joined the board of Northern Colorado Regional Ensembles as its financial director, a non-profit organization which supports young and upcoming queer musicians and community members who love music.
+Brenden continued their advocacy for music education in 2016, working with Eastern Washington University's public school outreach program.
+Brenden continues to volunteer in public schools and to advocate for music education for all students.
+In 2025, They joined members of Sinfonia Spirituosa to work with the Davis High School Baroque Orchestra in Davis CA. Through their position as Principal Second Violin for the Denver Philharmonic Orchestra, Brenden worked with El Sistema, a free after school string orchestra and music education program in Denver that serves children ages 3-18.
+Most recently, Brenden has taught chamber music at Frontier Academy in Greeley Colorado and works as a sectional clinician for the Loveland High School orchestras in Loveland Colorado.
+Although not a Suzuki teacher, Brenden studied Suzuki pedagogy with Kathleen Spring at the Walla Walla Suzuki Institute in 2015, and with Janet Armour at the University of Memphis between 2018 and 2019.

 My Pedagogical Family Tree